DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - **GATE** (bottom section) who outputs +10V while the MIX ENVelope is running (its LED is blue), 0V otherwise (its LED is unlit).
 - **ENV X** and **ENV Y** (bottom section) who report the X and Y positions of the running MIX ENVelope (envelope point #4/release position, otherwise).

-Vektor VCO module is polyphonic, up to 16 voices.
-Be careful, however, about CPU load when increasing polyphony setting of the source module(s), please keep in mind 16 polyphonic channels x 4 oscillators, plus the MIX ENVelope who are using Pythagorean theorem & trigonometric functions (for trajectory) require more or less CPU resources.
+Vektor VCO module is polyphonic, up to 16 voices (channels).
+Be careful, however, about CPU usahe when you increase polyphony setting from the source module(s), please keep in mind 16 polyphonic channels x 4 oscillators, plus two LFO, plus the MIX ENVelope (who are using Pythagorean theorem & trigonometric functions for trajectories) may require an important amount of CPU resources.

-:information_source: The best for the end, _Vektor_ and _VX_ modules are totally free for everyone (license V2 keyfile isn't required)!
+:information_source: The best for the end, _Vektor_ and _VX_ modules are totally free for everyone (license V2 keyfile is not required)!

 ---